-The enforcement of any remedies provided in the Facility Lease and the Trust Agreement could prove both expensive and time consuming.
-Although the Facility Lease provides that if the County defaults the Authority may reenter the Facilities and re-let it, portions of the Facilities may not be easily recoverable, and even if recovered, could be of little value to others because of the Facilities' specialized nature.
-Additionally, the Authority may have limited ability to re-let the Facilities to provide a source of rental payments sufficient to pay the principal and interest on the Bonds so as to preserve the tax-exempt nature of interest on the 2021 Bonds.
-Furthermore, due to the governmental nature of the Facilities, it is not certain whether a court would permit the exercise of the remedy of reletting with respect thereto.
+The enforcement of any remedies provided in the Master Facility Lease and the Trust Agreement could prove both expensive and time consuming.
+Although the Master Facility Lease provides that if the County defaults the Authority may reenter the Leased Property and re-let it, portions of the Leased Property may not be easily recoverable, and even if recovered, could be of little value to others because of the Leased Property's specialized nature.
+Additionally, the Authority may have limited ability to re-let the Leased Property to provide a source of rental payments sufficient to pay the principal and interest on the 2021 Bonds so as to preserve the tax-exempt nature of interest on the 2021 Bonds.
+Furthermore, due to the governmental nature of the Leased Property, it is not certain whether a court would permit the exercise of the remedy of re-letting with respect thereto.

-Alternatively, the Authority may terminate the Facility Lease and proceed against the County to recover damages pursuant to the Facility Lease.
+Alternatively, the Authority may terminate the Master Facility Lease and proceed against the County to recover damages pursuant to the Master Facility Lease.
 Any suit for money damages would be subject to limitations on legal remedies against public agencies in the State, including a limitation on enforcement of judgments against funds needed to serve the public welfare and interest.